Extinction Rebellion protestors in London. Concerns about the environment are growing again.

 The high CO2 cost of cement

-While it might not feel like it when you receive your utility bills, stone uses relatively small amounts of energy in its extraction and processing.
+While it might not feel like it to stone companies when they receive their utility bills, stone uses relatively small amounts of energy in its extraction and processing.

 Compare it, for example, with cement used in concrete, the production of which releases carbon dioxide (CO2) into the atmosphere both directly and indirectly.